-Refund of Tuition - Tuition and fees are refundable only by processing a cancellation of enrollment or change of program application through the Registration Department.
+Refund of Tuition - Tuition and fees are refundable only by processing a cancellation of enrollment or change of program application through the Registration department.
 Informing your academic department or your instructor does not constitute official withdrawal from a course.
-Students may withdraw from a course through Web Registration or through the Registration Department.
+Students may withdraw from a course through Web Registration or through the Registration department.
 Students who wish to drop all classes must do so in person in the Registration Building.
-It is a student's responsibility to officially withdraw from any class he / she is not attending, including but not limited to: (a) classes which have been discontinued at the university’s option; (b) situations in which a student never attended even the first class meeting.
+It is a student's responsibility to officially withdraw from any class he or she is not attending, including but not limited to: (a) classes that have been discontinued at the university’s option; (b) situations in which a student never attended even the first class meeting.

-All withdrawals must be requested and processed by the end of the third week of classes (or third week equivalent deadline if a session is scheduled for less than 15 weeks) to be eligible for refund.
-Students receive 100% refund of tuition and fees for all withdrawals completed by this date.
-To view the refund deadlines for USC sessions, please visit the Schedule of Classes, find the department offering the course on the list, find the course in question, and click on the Calendar icon on the right side of the screen.
+All withdrawals must be requested and processed by the end of the third week of classes (or the third- week equivalent deadline if a session is scheduled for less than 15 weeks) to be eligible for refund.
+Students receive a 100 percent refund of tuition and fees for all withdrawals completed by this date.
+To view the refund deadlines for USC sessions, please visit the Schedule of Classes, look for the department offering the course, then the course in question, and click on the Calendar icon to the right.

-Registration - The Registration Department is located in the lobby of the Registration Building (REG) on the corner of Figueroa and Exposition and can be contacted by telephone at (213) 740-8500 or by email.
-Among its functions are responsibility for the accuracy and integrity of all student enrollments; monitoring Web Registration enrollment process; processing in-person enrollment or change-of-program requests; scheduling additional classes or class changes once the printed schedule has been finalized; processing all cancellation of enrollment requests; assigning session numbers and schedule classes for all off-campus Special Programs offerings; printing transcripts for non-credit courses that offer continuing education units; and distributing important calendar dates and permit to register information to currently enrolled students.
+Registration - The department responsible for the accuracy and integrity of all student enrollments; monitoring the Web Registration enrollment process; processing in-person enrollment or change-of-program requests; scheduling additional classes or class changes once the schedule has been finalized; processing all cancellation of enrollment requests; assigning session numbers and schedule classes for all off-campus Special Programs offerings; printing transcripts for non-credit courses that offer continuing education units; and distributing important calendar dates and permit to register information to currently enrolled students.
+The Registration department is located in the Registration Building (REG) Lobby on the corner of Figueroa and Exposition and can be contacted at (213) 740-8500 or by email.
 Registration procedures, the Web Registration worksheet, and current course offerings can be found in the Schedule of Classes.

-Residence - Residence requirements define the number of units or segment of a degree program that must be completed at USC.
+Residence - The number of units or the segment of a degree program that must be completed at USC.
 There are requirements for undergraduate programs, graduate programs and specific requirements for a second bachelor's degree.
-Courses taken off-campus may be considered to be taken "in residence" if they are part of an overseas studies program offered through USC, or as part of a consortial or other institution arrangement.
+Courses taken off-campus may be considered taken "in residence" if they are part of an overseas studies program offered through USC, or part of a consortium or other arrangement between institutions.
 Requirements should be checked in the appropriate "Academic Policies" [Requirements for Graduation] section of the USC Catalogue.

 Restrictions/Holds - See Holds/Restrictions